Interior

 The cabin is dominated by two screens, a 12.3-inch digital instrument cluster and 12-inch infotainment display, positioned in an upside down L-shape.
 The system is built on Android, and seamlessly integrates the likes of Google Maps and Google Assistant, with other apps available through the Google Play store.
 Graphics too are attractive and logical, and perhaps unexpectedly, it also co-operates nicely with Apple CarPlay.
 No smartphone sectarianism here.

-A clear and crisp 9.3-inch head-up display also comes as standard fit, while you also get proper hardware switches and stalks to control the climate, stereo and advanced driver assistance systems, the latter you’ll spot to the right of the steering wheel in the gallery above.
+A clear and crisp 9.3-inch head-up display also comes as standard fit on all but the base Techno trim, while you also get proper hardware switches and stalks to control the climate, stereo and advanced driver assistance systems, the latter you’ll spot to next to the steering wheel in the gallery above.
 We can't tell you how much this reduces stress.

 The transmission is controlled by a stalk, so the centre console is freed up for big trays and cupholders, variously covered and uncovered by a sliding wireless charge pad/padded wrist rest that makes it easier to jab at the touchscreen.
 Ish.